3rd County of London Yeomanry (Sharpshooters): Between the wars

-World War II
+Second World War

 3rd County of London Yeomanry (Sharpshooters)

-The two regiments had very similar histories during World War II until September 1942, as the battle honours earned by both regiments attest. and in September 1939, the 3rd and 4th CLY were assigned to the 22nd Heavy Armoured Brigade – 22nd Armoured Brigade from April 1940 – along with the 2nd Royal Gloucestershire Hussars (2nd RGH).
+The two regiments had very similar histories during the Second World War until September 1942.
+In September 1939, the 3rd and 4th CLY were assigned to the 22nd Heavy Armoured Brigade – 22nd Armoured Brigade from April 1940 – along with the 2nd Royal Gloucestershire Hussars (2nd RGH).
 Initially in Southern Command, the brigade joined the 2nd Armoured Division in January 1940 and the 1st Armoured Division in October 1940.
 The regiment remained in the United Kingdom until moving to North Africa in October 1941.

 Both regiments took part in Operation Crusader (18 November–30 December 1941), the Battle of Gazala (26 May – 21 June 1942), and the First Battle of El Alamein (1–27 July 1942) as part of the 1st and 7th Armoured Divisions.
 On 16 September 1942, the 3rd CLY left the 22nd Armoured Brigade and was placed under command of GHQ, British Troops in Egypt.
 It was posted to Mareopolis and then Khatatba where it underwent training and was refitted.
 The regiment spent the early part of 1943 in routine training and conversion to the Sherman tank.

 The 3rd CLY joined the 4th Armoured Brigade on 13 July 1943 in Sicily: it was to remain with the brigade until amalgamation.
-With the British Eighth Army, the regiment took part in the landing and Allied invasion of Sicily, before moving on to take part in the Italian campaign, notably the advance across the Sangro.
+As part of the British Eighth Army, the regiment took part in the landing and Allied invasion of Sicily, before moving on to take part in the Italian campaign, notably the advance across the Sangro.
 In January 1944, the regiment left Italy for the United Kingdom, where it prepared for the upcoming invasion of Northern France.

-The regiment landed in Normandy on 7 June 1944, the day after D-Day.
+The regiment landed in Normandy on 7 June 1944, the day after the Normandy landings.
 In the following two months, it took park in Operation Epsom (26 June – 2 July) and the Battle for Caen, the attempts by the British Second Army to seize the German-occupied city of Caen.

-Due to losses sustained, particularly by 4th CLY at Villers-Bocage, the two Sharpshooters regiments were amalgamated on 1 August 1944 at Carpiquet to form 3rd/4th County of London Yeomanry (Sharpshooters).
+Due to losses sustained, particularly by 4th CLY in the Battle of Villers-Bocage, the two Sharpshooters regiments were amalgamated on 1 August 1944 at Carpiquet to form 3rd/4th County of London Yeomanry (Sharpshooters).